iahmad-khan/LEMP-stack-LINUX-NGINX-MONGODB-PYTHON-/README.md

 - Using ansible modules for nginx and haproxy deployment

 - Writing a separate ansible module to manage a mongodb cluster with replication and sharding

+- OpenStack vagrant provisioner can be used for creating this setup in openstack instead of vbox

+- One other alternative approach is to use docker and kubernetes for this whole deployement